-Winstone Wallboards recommends 'universal' lining systems such as GBUW and GBUC specifications for wall and ceiling applications respectively.
+Winstone Wallboards recommends GBUC universal lining systems for fire rated plasterboard boxes and/or bulkheads.
 These linings must be applied to a structurally adequate box or bulkhead frame.
-'Universal' lining systems are designed to limit cavity temperature rise to approx. 300 degree C, to protect timber framing from char and light gauge steel from substantial strength loss.
+Universal lining systems are designed to limit cavity temperature rise to approx. 300 degree C, to protect timber framing from char and light gauge steel from substantial strength loss.

-Specifications GBUW 15 to 180, and GBUC 15 to 120 ensure the specified FRR of a well-constructed box or bulkhead can be achieved.
-Figures 1 and 2 show the principles of constructing a fire rated box or bulkhead based on 'universal' specifications and GIB Fyreline® linings.
+Specifications GBUC 15 to 120 ensure the specified FRR of a well-constructed box or bulkhead can be achieved.
+Figures 1 and 2 show the principles of constructing a fire rated box or bulkhead based on GBUC universal specifications.
 Specific box or bulkhead framing layout can vary on-site depending on required dimensions.